(02) 9251 1525

 Severe endometriosis.
-Complete obliteration of pouch of Douglas.
+Complete obliteration (blockage) of Pouch of Douglas.
 The bowel is densely adherent to uterus, so the normal space between vagina & rectum (lower part of bowel) is not present.

 Endometriosis often affects the lining over the bladder.
 Rarely it can go deeper into the muscle of the bladder and cause pain when a women passes urine or there may be blood in the urine.
 Here is an example of endometriosis affecting the lining over the bladder.

 This is the area in front of the uterus where the bladder is.
 The lining(peritoneum) between the uterus & bladder is normal in this

 Excised endometriosis of peritoneum between uterus & bladder

 Rarely a women may have endometriosis in the lining underneath the ribs higher up in the tummy.
 This can cause pain in the upper tummy during periods.
 Here is an example of endometriosis below the ribcage on the right.

 Excised endometriosis of peritoneum underneath right ribcage

 Endometriosis is commonly associated with infertility.
 About 30% of women requiring IVF infertility treatment (in vitro fertilization or ?test tube babies?) have endometriosis.
 It is important to find out about endometriosis early , so it can be treated and infertility is